Relative Attention-based One-Class Adversarial Autoencoder for Continuous Authentication of Smartphone Users: Architecture of Relative Attention-based One-class Adversarial Autoencoder

 Taking into account the computational overhead of the original self-attention mechanism \cite{vaswani2017attention}.
-In this article, for a 2D feature map, give a unit ${x_{i,j}}$, we compute the relative attention weight between ${x_{i,j}}$ and the neighborhood ${x_{a,b}}$ ($a,b \in \eta (i,j)$), where the $\eta (i,j)$ is a set of neighbors in a fixed domain with ${x_{i,j}}$ as the center, e.g., a k×k grid centered at $(i,j)$ in a 2D feature map.

-As shown in Figure \ref{figure2}, we apply convolutions projection to perform the query, key, value embeddings, respectively.
+In this article, we apply convolutional layers to perform the query, key and value embeddings on 2D features map respectively, which is light-weight enough for mobile platform.
+For a 2D feature map, give a unit ${x_{i,j}}$, we compute the relative attention weight between ${x_{i,j}}$ and the neighborhood ${x_{a,b}}$ ($a,b \in \eta (i,j)$), where the $\eta (i,j)$ is a set of neighbors in a fixed domain with ${x_{i,j}}$ as the center, e.g., a k×k grid centered at $(i,j)$ in a 2D feature map.
+As shown in Fig. \ref{figure2}, we apply convolutional projections to perform the query, key, value embeddings, respectively.
 Then the relative attention value for the ${x_{i,j}}$ is computed as follows: